 Where does the team meet at Alpine Valley for practices?

 SWATeam meets in the "Fairview Cafe" at Alpine Valley.
-This meeting place could vary depending on the public crowds expected or scheduled by Alpine Valley Resort.
+This meeting place may vary depending on the public crowds expected or scheduled by Alpine Valley Resort.
 Your coach's will notify athletes and parents about alternate meeting places when necessary.
-The athletes will be asked to store their boot bags, backpacks in a specific area in that building as the room is also open to the public.
+The athletes will be asked to store their boot bags, backpacks in a specific area in the building as the room is also open to the public.
 You will receive those instructions from the coaches.

 Will my child have the same coach all season long?

 The same "group of coaches" and athletes generally stay together for the entire season.
-Of course, there are exceptions to every rule and occasionally one or more members of a group or a coach may be reassigned to better match a group of athletes with similar skill levels.
+Of course, there are exceptions and occasionally one or more members of a group or a coach may be reassigned to better match a group of athletes with similar skill levels.
 Especially in the entry level programs, we try to group athletes together that are similar in skill level and age.
 We do hire part-time coaches that assist in our program during the Holidays and fill-in for coaches if they are not available.